ImperialOps/gitops/README.md

 [![validate](https://github.com/ImperialOps/gitops/workflows/validate/badge.svg)](https://github.com/ImperialOps/gitops/actions)

 This repository contains the Kubernetes manifests for applications deployed using GitOps principles with FluxCD.
-It uses Kustomize to minimize duplication.
+It uses Kustomize and Helm to minimize duplication.

 ## Repository Structure